thingsboard/thingsboard.github.io/pricing/index.md

             <div class="container">
                 <p>
                 <a href="/docs/mqtt-broker/architecture/#device-client">Device client</a> is a standard type of client that can be configured to be persistent or non-persistent based on the connection settings.
-                Persistent device messages are stored in PostgreSQL while their corresponding device subscribers are offline.
+                Persistent device messages are stored in a database while their corresponding device subscribers are offline.
                 The limit for device persistent messages is configured per TBMQ cluster, rather than per individual client, ensuring efficient resource management.
                 </p>
             </div>